Racial Justice Advocate. public speaker + writer.

 I am an outspoken champion for womxn of colour and our healing, and am committed to educating, promoting and advocating for anti-racism and inclusion in our personal, professional and collective lives, and prioritizing healing for people of colour.

 I’m versed in a variety of culturally-informed spiritual tools to help people and businesses unearth their struggles, step into their power and raise the collective consciousness.
-I do this through speaking, online courses, events, and retreats.
+I do this through speaking, online courses, events, and writing.

 Diploma in Intercultural Education & Training (Anti-Racism + Diversity Training), University of Victoria.